mmont429/gos-tech-test/README.md

 3. Use more data (Optional)

 - The TypeScript interface in `src/lib/weather.ts` models the full set of variables requested from Open‑Meteo (hourly + daily).
 Only a few are rendered.
 Consider using some additional fields.
 While not imperative that you complete this step, we would be interested to see how you approach it during a discussion.
 - For context here, the `_2m` at the end of `temperature_2m` stands for 2 meters above ground, not 2 minutes!

+4. Use of AI

+- While we feel that AI assistance should not be necessary to successfully complete this technical test, we also do not strictly forbid the use of AI.
+As such, we expect:
+  - You will be open and honest about using AI tooling while working on this technical test.
+  - You will be able to explain in detail the changes that the AI tooling made at your request.
+- We want you to be able to make the best use of the tools available to you, but it is imperative that you have a strong technical foundation instead of solely relying on AI assistance.

 ## Contract and types